StevenKight/Physics-Engine/README.md

 License
 -------

-This project is currently licensed under the **\[TBD License\]**.
-Please check back later for more details on licensing and contributions.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+You are free to use, modify, and distribute this software under the terms of the GPL v3.
+This means that any derivative works or redistributions must also be licensed under the GPL v3, ensuring the same freedoms to all users.

+The full license text can be found in the [LICENSE](./LICENSE) file.

 Contributions
 -------------